moorecoin-bhs/Moorecoin/README.md

 Issue: Hour award finds zero users
 Ensure users set hour via PATCH /user/hour first.

+### CI/CD: Firebase Hosting preview channel

+This repo includes a GitHub Actions workflow that deploys the `gambling` branch to a Firebase Hosting preview channel named `gambling` against the `test` Hosting target.
+Hosting targets are mapped in `.firebaserc`:

+- `live` → site `mooreco-in`
+- `test` → site `mooreco-in-test`

+Workflow: `.github/workflows/firebase-hosting-gambling.yml`

+Notes:

+- Correct CLI syntax for preview channels is `firebase hosting:channel:deploy <channel> --only <target>`.
+- Example used here: `--only test` to deploy only the "test" Hosting target.
+- If you see "Hosting site or target channel:<name> not detected", you're likely mixing `firebase deploy --only hosting:channel:<id>` (invalid) with preview channel commands.

+Auth in CI:

+- Using `--token` with `FIREBASE_TOKEN` works but is deprecated; prefer Application Default Credentials (service account) with `GOOGLE_APPLICATION_CREDENTIALS`.
+- Create a minimal-scoped service account (Firebase Hosting Admin), download JSON, store as an encrypted secret/artifact, and set env var `GOOGLE_APPLICATION_CREDENTIALS` in the job (or use GitHub OIDC to issue short‑lived credentials on-demand).

 ## License

 Copyright (C) 2025 Noah Harper